-- The majority of the basis cost corresponds to personnel costs, which is largely commissionbased.
-The business will be able to reduce these costs in the worst of economic scenarios. - The size of work the force of the business puts it in a good position to adapt to changing working environments swiftly.
-This is evident from the successful roll-out of remote working for all collaborators. - The key suppliers continue to provide services remotely without disruption. - A line of credit is available with the holding company from short to medium term.

-- Strong measures taken by the UK government to support businesses and collaborators in a time of need. - The overall quality of life and well-being of employees reinforced by uncomplicated operation and performance resulting from the implementation of remote working.
+- The majority of the cost base relates to staff costs, which is largely commission-based.
+The business will be able to reduce these costs in the worst-case economic scenarios. - The size of work the force of the business puts it in a good position to adapt to changing working environments swiftly.
+This is evident from the successful roll-out of remote and flexible working for the entire work force.. - The key suppliers continue to provide services remotely without disruption. - There is a sufficient credit line available from the parent group in short to medium term. - Strong measures taken by the UK government to support businesses and collaborators in a time of need. - The overall quality of life and well-being of employees reinforced by uncomplicated operation and performance resulting from the implementation of remote working.

-Tempus Inc. ("Tempus")
+Monex USA, Inc, (formerly Tempus Inc.) ("Tempus")